 - Always meet in public places like Starbucks, shopping center, or restaurant.

-- Always tell a friend/family member where you’re going
+- Always tell a friend/family member where you’re going.

-- Bring a friend if possible (especially with high-value items)
+- Bring a friend if possible (especially with high-value items).

-- Always bring your cellphone
+- Always bring your phone.

 - Never invite strangers into your home.

-- If it doesn’t feel right, cancel the meetup
+- If it doesn’t feel right, cancel the meetup.

 Craigslist red flags 🚩

-- Poor spelling/grammar
+- Poor spelling or grammar

 - Generic stock product photos

-- Same ad posted in multiple cities
+- The same ad posted in multiple cities

 Types of Craigslist ads with high scam risk: